CODATA-RDA-DataScienceSchools/Materials/docs/DataSanJose2019/CI/Materials.md

    * Rob Quick - rquick@iu.edu
    * http://www.osgconnect.net/
    * DOSAR: Distributed Organization for Scientific and Academic Research.
    * If you want long‐term OSG access, you can go to http://www.osgconnect.net and sign up.
-Mention you attended Data Trieste 2019 and want to be added to the DOSAR Project.
+Mention you attended Data San José 2019 and want to be added to the DOSAR Project.